-If any three channels or all four channels are opened, the sampling rate per channel will become 1/4 of the maximum sampling rate.
-For example, when CH1, CH2 and CH3 are opened, the sampling rates of CH1, CH2 and CH3 are 250 MSa/s for each of them.
+If any three channels are turned on or all four channels are turned on, the sampling rate of each channel will become 1/2 of the maximum sampling rate.
+For example, when channels 1, 2, and 3 are on, the sampling rates of channels 1, 2, and 3 are all 1.5GSa/s.